 If you learn just three strategies and build them into your routine, you’ll notice a ludicrous shift in your math performance.
 These strategies can be applied to the majority of your ACT Math Test questions.

 1. Stealing the Answers

-The SAT is a multiple-choice exam (apart from a few Grid-In Questions).
+The ACT is a multiple-choice exam.
 On the Math portion, this has a profound implication: the correct answer is sitting right in front of you.
 Why would you ever go through the horrible work of actually solving a math problem or working harder than you need to when you can just cherry pick the right answer instead?